APEX-JHOSEF-CARDICH-PALMA/docker-training/README.md

 - Aplicacíon en Node con Express que muestra el siguiente mensaje:

 ````
-Hello World, this is My Express API in a Docker Container.
+Hello World!! this is My Express API in a Docker Container.
 BTW, Said is HOT !

 ````